 Biofeedback is a very useful concept in approaching labor.
-Biofeedback works on the basis that your brain receives pain signals from other parts of the body equally from all other signals, but that these signals can be diverted if other signals are being processed first.
-Put simply: keep your mind doing other things, labor pain will be less noticeable.
+This works on the basis that your brain receives pain signals from other parts of the body equally from all other signals, but these signals can be diverted if other signals are being processed first.
+Put simply: keep your mind doing other things; labor pain will be less noticeable.

-Epidurals are extremely safe and do not cause long-term back problems.
-Risks of epidural are related to drops in blood pressure, which can be managed with fluids and medication, soreness around the epidural site for up to a week, and the risk of spinal headaches, which also can be managed with medication and added bed rest.
+Epidurals are extremely safe and do not cause long-term back problems despite some reports.
+The risks of epidurals include: drops in blood pressure, which can be managed with fluids and medication; soreness around the epidural site for up to a week; and spinal headaches, which also can be managed with medication and added bed rest.
 These problems are very rare.
 We encourage women to get an epidural if the labor is long or difficult.
-Frequently epidurals can even hasten delivery by allowing you to relax and get some needed rest.
+Frequently, epidurals can hasten delivery by allowing you to relax and get your much needed rest.

-Once you receive an epidural, you cannot get up or walk and frequently a catheter is placed in your bladder to prevent bladder distension.
-Your legs and lower stomach will lose sensation and will be difficult to move.
-Complete sensation returns 2-3 hours after an epidural is removed.
+Once you receive an epidural, you cannot get up or walk.
+A catheter may be placed in your bladder to prevent your bladder from becoming distended by allowing it to empty freely.
+Your legs and lower abdomen will lose sensation and it will be difficult to move.
+Complete sensation returns 2-3 hours after the epidural catheter is removed.

-After delivery, oral medications will be offered.
-Ibuprofen or Tylenol are adequate for many patients, but other medications including Tylenol #3, Vicodin, or Percocet are available.
-Menstrual cramping usually last 3-5 days and episiotomy discomfort is significantly better within 2 days.
+After delivery, oral pain relief medications will be offered.
+Ibuprofen or Tylenol will be adequate for most patients, but other medications including Tylenol #3, Vicodin, or Percocet are available, if necessary.
+Menstrual-type cramping after delivery usually lasts 3-5 days.
+Episiotomy discomfort is significantly better within a few days.